 The Halt feature is reset for all endpoints upon the receipt of this request with valid interface and alternate setting values.

-The USB 2.0 data toggle and the USB 3.1 Gen 1 sequence numbers for all endpoints are initialized upon the receipt of this request with valid interface and alternate setting values.
+The USB 2.0 data toggle for all endpoints are initialized upon the receipt of this request with valid interface and alternate setting values.

 5.2.1.11 Set Isochronous Delay